sweon/BookMemo/README.md

 - **Offline Capable**: Fully functional without an internet connection.
 Install it as a standalone app on both desktop and mobile.

 ### 🎨 Premium UX/UI
-- **Theme Support**: Includes both Dark and Light modes with global font-size adjustments and premium aesthetics.
+- **Theme Support**: Includes both Dark and Light modes with global font-size adjustments.
 - **Bilingual Interface**: Fully localized support for both English and Korean.

 ---